-- (c) Basis of consolidation (continued) - Deep South Mining (PTY) Ltd., wholly owned subsidiary of 1054137 BC Ltd. - Haib Minerals (Pty) Ltd., a wholly owned subsidiary of Deep-South Mining (PTY) Ltd.
+- 1054137 BC Ltd., a wholly owned subsidiary of Deep-South Resources Inc. - Deep South Mining (PTY) Ltd., wholly owned subsidiary of 1054137 BC Ltd. - Haib Minerals (Pty) Ltd., a wholly owned subsidiary of Deep-South Mining (PTY) Ltd.

 A subsidiary is an entity that the Company controls, either directly or indirectly, where control is defined as the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 All inter-company transactions and balances including unrealized income and expenses arising from intercompany transactions are eliminated in preparing consolidated financial statements.